Jim McWilliams Archive

 Immediate Source of Acquisition

 Received from Jim McWilliams, 2016.
 The external hard drive in the collection was imaged on September 27, 2016.
+Contents of poster addition housed in oversize folder 1 received from Kovach Design.

 The following books were received as part of this collection and have been cataloged separately with the note: “Library copy from the Jim McWilliams archive”: